 In order to add other meteo data providers you can add your own API key to generate meteorological data inside your projects.

-Currently, this option is only available for Solar Anywhere and Solcast.
+Currently, this option is only available for Solar Anywhere, Solcast and Solargis.

 What is an API key?